 I’ll save this important point for last:

 Time of Year

 This is really important to know when it comes to watering indoor plants.
-Plants rest in the cooler, darker months so you’ll water them less often.
-For instance, I’ll water my 6″ Aglaonema commutatum every 7-10 days in the summer whereas in winter, it’s every 14 – 18 days.
+Plants rest a bit in the cooler, darker months so you’ll water them less often.
+For instance, I water my 6″ Pink Aglaonema every 7-9 days in the summer whereas, in winter, it’s every 14 or so days.

 Watering Indoor Plants: Frequently Asked Questions

 There’s no set answer for this.
 It varies from plant to plant, depending on your home environment, the size pot it’s in, the soil composition, and the time of year.
 All the above points and answers to these questions will help you out plus the individual care posts which you can find in our Houseplants Category.

 Yes, watering your houseplants every day is too much.